Robust discrete complex analysis: A toolbox: Appendix

-\begin{proof}[{\bf Proof of Lemma~\ref{Lemma:GreenEstimatesViaG}}] The lower bound is trivial as $\BBsign^\G_r(u)\subset\O$ and the Green's function $G_\O$ is monotone with respect to $\O$.
-To prove the upper bound, recall that $R=\rho_0^{2n_0}r$ and denote by $\O'$ the minimal simply connected domain $\O'\supset\O$ such that
+\begin{pf*}{Proof of Lemma~\ref{Lemma:GreenEstimatesViaG}} The lower bound is trivial, as $\BBsign^\G_r(u)\subset\O$ and the Green function $G_\O$ is monotone with respect to $\O$.
+To prove the upper bound, recall that $R=\rho_0^{2n_0}r$, and denote by $\O'$ the minimal simply connected domain $\O'\supset\O$ such that

-Note that $\pa\O'\cap\pa\BBsign^\G_{R'}(u)\ne\emptyset$ since $\O$ is simply connected and $\dist(u;\pa\O)=r<R'$.
-It follows from Lemma~\ref{Lemma:AroundAnnulus} that
+Note that $\pa\O'\cap\pa\BBsign^\G_{R'}(u)\ne\varnothing$ since $\O$ is simply connected and $\dist(u;\pa\O)=r<R'$.
+It follows from Lemma~\ref {Lemma:AroundAnnulus} that

-for any $v\in\Int \BBsign^\G_r(u)$.
-Indeed, if the random walk started at $v$ reaches $\pa\BBsign^\G_{R}(u)$ before hitting $\pa\O'$, then it has the chance $(1\!-\!\delta_0)^{n_0}$ to hit $\pa\O'$ before coming back to $\pa \BBsign^\G_{R'}(u)$.
-Moreover, since $G(\,\cdot\,;u)\ge \max\nolimits_{v'\in\pa \BBsign^\G_{R}(u)}G_{\O'}(v';u)$ along some path $\gamma$ running from $\pa \BBsign^\G_{R'}(u)$ to $u$ (this follows from the maximum principle), Lemma~\ref{Lemma:AroundAnnulus} also implies
+for any $v\in\Int\BBsign^\G_r(u)$.
+Indeed, if the random walk started at $v$ reaches $\pa\BBsign^\G_{R}(u)$ before hitting $\pa\O'$, then it has the chance $(1 - \delta_0)^{n_0}$ to hit $\pa\O'$ before coming back to $\pa\BBsign^\G_{R'}(u)$.
+Moreover, since $G( \cdot;u)\ge \max_{v'\in\pa\BBsign^\G_{R}(u)}G_{\O'}(v';u)$ along some path $\gamma$ running from $\pa\BBsign^\G_{R'}(u)$ to $u$ (this follows from the maximum principle), Lemma~\ref{Lemma:AroundAnnulus} also implies

-(indeed, the probability of the event that the random walk started at $v$ hits $\gamma$ before exiting $\BBsign^\G_{R'}(u)\subset\O'$ is at least $1-(1\!-\!\delta_0)^{n_0}$).
+[indeed, the probability of the event that the random walk started at $v$ hits $\gamma$ before exiting $\BBsign^\G_{R'}(u)\subset\O'$ is at least $1-(1 - \delta_0)^{n_0}$].
 Therefore,